Multimodal

 • Long-context expansion and memory efficiency.

-• Multimodal roadmap across image and video.
+• Multimodal support across image and video.

-• Launch readiness, evaluations, and safety checks.
+• Production evaluations and safety checks.

-• Access policy, pricing, and rollout timing.
+• Access policy, pricing, and rollout operations.

 Validate benchmarks and latency on your own prompts before committing a production rollout.